 “Those municipalities lost out on the money from the state, but they did it anyway,” Dubroff said.

 “They took a stance that the public health impact was greater than the financial loss.”

 Local Action to Advocate for Local Control, Battles in State Legislature

 Local action got the ball rolling to repeal the state preemption law.
-The American Heart Association is part of the Colorado Tobacco Free Alliance, a strong tobacco control coalition whose members include the Colorado Association of Local Public Health Officials, the Colorado Academy of Family Physicians, the Group to Alleviate Smoking Pollution, and the Colorado chapters of the American Cancer Society and American Lung Association, among others.
+The American Heart Association is part of the Colorado Tobacco Free Alliance, a strong tobacco control coalition whose members include the Colorado Association of Local Public Health Officials, Colorado Tobacco Free Kids, the Colorado Academy of Family Physicians, the Group to Alleviate Smoking Pollution, and the Colorado chapters of the American Cancer Society and American Lung Association, among others.
 The Alliance worked closely with local communities and advocates on the repeal.
 Drawing on research evidence and the voices of local health officials, council members, parents and young people, the coalition delivered a message about the importance of local control and allowing communities to decide what was best for them.

 Concern about the e-cigarette epidemic resonated with many lawmakers.
 Sen. Kevin Priola, a Republican who sponsored the repeal bill in the Senate, became a champion of e-cigarette control after learning that his teenage son had an e-cigarette habit.
 “It can hit any family,” he said in a news interview.